demisto/content/Packs/Use_Case_Builder/README.md

 The Use Case builder contains tools to help you measure and track use cases through your automation journey, quickly autogenerate OOTB playbooks and custom workflows and more.

+## Setup And Configuration

+To run this content you will need to setup the **Cortex REST API** integration.
+To do this, simply download and install the content from the marketplace, generate a api key, then add your api key to the instance (Choosing the standard authentication method.)
+Once that is complete, you can start using the Use Case Builder!

 ## Default Incident Type

 This Pack includes an Incident Type of '**Use Case Builder**', which is the starting point for creating new Use Cases.
 To use this, navigate to the +New Incidents -> Select Type -> Use Case Builder+ and fill out the form to begin.